andreacfm/WebSocket-Gateway-Extension/README.md

 #### Todo

 * check if listener has implemented the conventional method before attempt to call
+* give a client id to the WebSocketImpl istances

 ##### Channels
 * Server must be able to manage more that one channel.